Vovanni/QuadcopterController-ESP8266-/README.md

 # Quadcopter Controller ESP8266

-My bachelor work in MIREA.
+My bachelor work from RTU MIREA.

 This project is dedicated to creating of full-work quadcopter flight controller with android based remote controller.